What is Key-Gaskell syndrome?

 Biopsy and histopathology: A sample of the autonomic ganglia is taken by biopsy and sent to a diagnostic laboratory for evaluation.

-Medications: Prokinetic drugs could be considered, such as metoclopramide or cisapride to enhance gastric motility.
+Medical therapies: Prokinetic drugs could be considered, such as metoclopramide or cisapride to enhance gastric motility.
 Cholinergic drugs such as bethanechol may be of help in cats with urinary retention.

 Unfortunately, the prognosis for cats with Key-Gaskell syndrome is poor.